dreamfactorysoftware/platform-wiki/Platform-Documentation/Installation/Configuring-nginx.md

 The *nginx* package is available from the distribution itself.
 No additional setup is necessary.

 ## Install nginx
-THe first thing we need to do is install and configure *nginx*.
+The first thing we need to do is install and configure *nginx*.
 Let's go ahead and install it with our package manager:

 #### Ubuntu/Debian
 ```